Your First Binary Simulations with POSYDON 🌠

 If you like to run a small population in a notebook, you can use the PopulationRunner

 file.
-In this case, we can check and see that a single BinaryPopulation is created and contains 10 binaries.
+In our case, we can check and see that a single BinaryPopulation

 from posydon.popsyn.synthetic_population import PopulationRunner